Torrencem/fixed_vec/post.md

-# Properly implementing "ghosts of departed proofs"
+# Ghosts of departed proofs

 In this article, we'll be looking at a clever way to remove redundent bounds checks on array indexing using techniques discussed in the legendary paper [Ghosts of Departed Proofs](https://kataskeue.com/gdp.pdf).

 Let's get one thing out of the way off the bat: if you don't want to have to deal with bounds checks, most of the time you want to use iterators instead of loops.
 [This page](https://www.cs.brandeis.edu/~cs146a/rust/doc-02-21-2015/book/iterators.html) provides a nice introduction to iterators and their adapters if you've never used them before.
 Suffice it to say, using ``map``'s and ``filter``'s will compile into code without bounds checks, and fits what you were probably trying to do anyway.

-Besides this, there are sometimes situations where writing for loops is either the only way, or the only way in readable code.
+Besides this, there are sometimes situations where writing for loops is either the only way, or prefereable for whatever reason.
 Consider the following example:

 ```rust
 let mut v = vec![0; 10];